rene4jazz/visimil/README.md

 Keras/Elasticsearch based visual similarity search (tested keras model using Tensorflow backend).

 Visimil uses Keras VGG16 model with Imagenet pre-trained weights.
 It use last conv layer feature vector values to compare visual similarity on images.
-There is one endpoint to add new computed image features into elasticsearch and one endopont to lookup for similar images.
+There is one endpoint to add new computed image features into elasticsearch and another for image lookup.

 ## Dependencies